lgibelli/singularity-docs/getting_started.rst

 | **Important!** This tutorial is for Singularity 2.4.
 | When you’ve installed 2.4, download the recipe, and save it to your
   present working directory.
-By the way, credit for anything and everything lolcat and cowsay goes to `GodLoveD`_!
+By the way, credit for anything and everything lolcat and cowsay goes to `GodLoveD <https://www.github.com/GodLoveD>`_!
 Here is the recipe:

 ::